Paleo Honey Chicken

 How to Make Paleo Honey Chicken

-3. After all the chicken has been added, gently pressing them into the marinade to submerge as much as possible.
+4. After all the chicken has been added and evenly coated, gently press them into the marinade to submerge as much as possible.

 Q: Can I grill these instead?